 Journal des Dames et des Modes, Paris, November 26, 1804.

-Whereas English prints generally show riding habits in dark colors — blues, grays, dark greens — French prints often show habits in lighter colors, especially golds and yellows, which one never sees in English prints.
+Whereas English prints generally show riding habits in dark colors — blues, grays, dark greens — French prints often show habits in lighter colors, especially golds and yellows, which one almost never sees in English prints.
 This habit is shown in pale gold, though other copies of the same print show it as slightly darker gold.

 The styling is simple, and somewhat masculine.
 The jacket has lapels and a standing collar, and appears to be single-breasted.
 It has the tiniest peplum in the back, a standard element of a lady’s habit which, only a few years earlier had been much longer.